ExpediaGroup/housekeeping/README.md

       encryptor:
         password: ${JASYPT_ENCRYPTOR_PASSWORD:}

 # Housekeeping Vacuum Tool

-A tool that can be used to interrogate and remove orphaned data which has been scheduled for Housekeeping.
+Housekeeping also provides a "Vacuum" tool that can be run against a Hive table to detect any orphaned data that is available for Housekeeping.
+For more information on running and configuring this refer to the [housekeeping-vacuum-tool documentation](housekeeping-vacuum-tool/README.md).

-### Usage

-Run with your respective replication YAML configuration file:

-    $HOUSEKEEPING_TOOL_HOME/bin/vacuum.sh \
-      --config=<your-config>.yml \
-      [--dry-run=true] \
-      [--partition-batch-size=1000] \
-      [--expected-path-count=10000]

-Vacuum looks for any files and folders in the data locations of your replicated tables that are not referenced in either the metastore or housekeeping database.
-Any paths discovered are again scheduled for removal via the housekeeping process.
-The respective files and folders will then be removed at a time determined by the specific configuration of your housekeeping process.

-We use the housekeeping process for data removal in this scenario as it has useful logic for determining when ancestral paths can also be removed.

-More information on configuring the housekeeping-vacuum-tool can be found [here](housekeeping-vacuum-tool/README.md)

 # Legal
 This project is available under the [Apache 2.0 License](http://www.apache.org/licenses/LICENSE-2.0.html).